ydb-platform/nbs/example/README.md

 ## See what's happening inside
 Go to http://localhost:8766/blockstore/service and check a particular volume (eg ```vol0```)

-If program is running on a virtual machine, you must first configure port forwarding:
+If the blockstore server is running on a virtual machine, you must first configure port forwarding:
 ```bash
 ssh -L 8766:localhost:8766 <vm_ip>
 ```